Getting to Ljubljana

 - Book a stay at Hisa Franca with plenty of notice.
 They were also full when we tried to book last-minute and missing out on experiencing the magic of Ana Ros’ kitchen is something I think about often.

-- Immerse myself in the famous Slovenian wellness culture.
+- Immerse yourself in the famous Slovenian wellness culture.
 Health and spa resorts are spread around the country and the range of ancient to modern healing modalities is impressive.

 There are so many things we feel we missed doing in Slovenia.
 For such a small country, there really is so much on offer.
 Mainly though, we talk about how much we miss being in Slovenia.
 There’s something about Slovenia that just makes you feel good.